zeivhann/libsounds-synthesis/README.md

 # librarysounds-synthesis

-A learning process as we go through the steps of learning audio plugin creation.
+This project is a compilation of our learning experience as we dive into the world of wdl-ol and audio plugin creation.

+Simply a synthesizer that has a few things you can adjust while giving it some input.
+This project is all over the place, but eventually it will probably be polished and pretty.